 Overall this is a great little multimeter.
 It has some neat functions like the USB and android phone connections.
 Along with this, it can handle a good deal safety wise, and it really will last you a good amount of time!
 I definitely suggest this to people that like to occasionally tinker and fix home electronics.

-Innova 3320 Multimeter Review!
+6. Innova 3320 Multimeter Review!

 My last recommended multimeter is the Innova 3320!
 This little multimeter is a great little piece of machine.
 This is definitely an entry level multimeter but that doesn’t mean it can’t pack a punch!
 This is a great multimeter for students to use to learn about electricity and testing!

-- Large LED Screen
+- Features a Large Screen For Easy Readability

 - CAT II Safety Rating

-- Durable Design To Protect Against Drops
+- Durable Design to Withstand Drops on the Job!

 Overall this is a great beginner multimeter.
 It will definitely help you test some small electronics and circuits, but it shouldn’t be used on bigger projects.
 This is only a Category II safety rating so it will do the job for low voltages, but for anything potentially dangerous you really should consider a stronger tester.
 I think this is great for a home tinkerer, and definitely for students as well!

-What is The Best Multimeter For Me?
+What Is The Best Multimeter For Me?

 When you are dealing with an electric circuit, you need to be able to get an accurate reading on the voltages being produced.
 You need this to accurately troubleshoot a circuit, and identify how much energy and where the energy is.
 If this reading is accurate, it can save you and your firm thousands of dollars and many hours of labor, and that is why it is do important to get accurate readings.